SHORTLISTED FOR THE YABBA, KROC AND KOALA AWARDS 2021

 Chosen for the One District One Book program, every family read the book in NJ, USA.

 Deb enjoyed chating with Dani Vee, Head Teacher English, podcaster, reader, writer and book enthusiast, all about writing.

 Adrian Beck is a TV producer, writer and incredible author.
 He and Deb chatted about all things writing and Final Storm.

 Premier's Reading Challenge

 Deb is so lucky to be a NSW

 Room to Read

-700 million people in the world can't read and most are girls and women.
-Educating a kid in the world's poorest countries costs $1 a day.
+700 million people in the world can't read, most are girls and women.
+Educating a child in the world's poorest countries costs $1 a day.
 Can you help us raise money to send kids to school?
-Find out more here.

-Deb is so excited that the Wimplefamily are in the USA!
+Deb is so excited that the Wimple family are in the USA and Malta!